 If we don’t have good slope, the water doesn’t have a chance to run off away from the foundation.
 Instead, it.will run straight down and saturate the soil.
 When this happens, eventually it will enter the basement through any cracks or holes in the foundation.
 I have even seen a home where the water pressure was so high that water would literally pour in streams through the basement wall like fountain jets after a heavy storm.

 Poor drainage affects snowmelt just like it does rainfall.
 But with snowmelt, it can actually be worse, depending on conditions.
-In many Upper Peninsula locations, the soil becomes so saturated in the springtime that sometimes even a decent slope doesn’t dp the trick.
-In these cases the culprit is almost always snowmelt rather than spring rains.
+In many Upper Peninsula locations, the soil becomes so saturated in the springtime that sometimes even a decent slope doesn’t do the trick.
+In these cases, the culprit is almost always snowmelt rather than spring rains.
 That’s because rainfall will run off where snow is sitting and it’s saturating down regardless of what the weather is doing.

 And that leads to what’s often the biggest culprit for wet basements in the U.P.: snow piles!